pegasystems/pega-helm-charts/README.md

 Clients with appropriate licenses can request access to several required images from the Pega-managed Docker image repository.
 With your access key, you can log in to the image repository and download these Docker images to install the Pega Platform onto your database.
 After you pull the images to your local system, you must push them into your private Docker registry.

-To download your preferred version of the Pega image to your local system, you can specify the version tag when you enter:
+To download your preferred version of the Pega image to your local system, specify the version tag when by entering:

 ```bash
 $ sudo docker pull pega-docker.downloads.pega.com/platform/pega:<version>